 Great work making it halfway through your Second Class rank!!
 I really hope my explanations have been helpful and informative.
 For many Scouts though, one of the best ways to ensure success in Scouting is through a clear strategy, along with effective planning, continued tracking, and friendly accountability.

 That’s why I created an in-depth course, Your TrailMap To Eagle!
 In it, you’ll learn my best methods for staying organized, ranking up insanely fast, and making the most out of Scouting — while still maintaining a healthy school-life balance.

 So, if you’re wondering if my program is right for you, check it out today!

 Wow, we just covered a ton of info, and now my computer starting to get laggy.
 Great work!
 Are you starting to feel more prepared?
 You should!
 You definitely deserve a break at this point; give yourself a huuuuge pat on the back. 🙂

 Once you’re ready to continue on to part 2 of my Guide to the Second Class Rank click here!

 Also, if you’re interested in more Scouting tips, guides, and even giveaways, you definitely need to sign up for my ScoutSmarts Scribe Newsletter!
-In it, I’ll send you a weekly email to help you take the next steps towards reaching Eagle.
+In it, I’ll send you a weekly email to help you take the next steps toward reaching Eagle.
 It’ll always be free and helpful, so sign up today!